A71uuY/LazyLexRSM/README.md

   - `equations.lp[dim]` ... the successfully solved LP problem in the [dim]-th iteration of the algorithm (if exists).
 Note that **SMC** and **EMC** may try multiple LP problems in a single iteration.
 When no LP problems were successfully solved in a given iteration (in with case the algorithm reports failure and terminates), the file is the last LP problems tried.
   - `EquationsOutput[dim]` ... the value of the LexRSM in the [dim]-th dimension
   - `InvariantOutput` ... the invariant generated by ASPIC

+## Correctness test of the artifact
+ There were 21 new input programs that are verified to be almost-sure terminating by our implementation, while the existing one (**STR**) couldn't verify it.
+We checked by hand that these 21 programs are actually almost-sure terminating, as they are relatively small.

+ ## Availability of the artifact in different environments
+ The code of the artifact is also available at https://github.com/A71uuY/LazyLexRSM

 # References